 1. Emory University

-Emory University is one of the best Christian universities in the US and is ranked 52nd overall.
+Emory University is one of the best Christian universities in the US and has been ranked 52nd overall.
 Based in Atlanta, Georgia, it was founded along Methodist and Episcopal traditions in honor of Methodist Bishop John Emory.
 The university has an unprecedented reputation of providing holistic and pastoral support to its students along with a 91% graduation rate and a 91% employment rate two years post graduation.
 The university also has a high student satisfaction rate across its faculties, with 82% of students believing that their professors invested a lot of time and effort into their tuition.